 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.

-Do you want to better understand the Word Processing module and how we test skills and knowledge?
+Do you want to better understand the Documents module and how we test skills and knowledge

-Try out the Word Processing sample tests here to get a feel for the coverage of the module, or practice before your certification test.
+Try out the Documents sample tests here to get a feel for the coverage of the module, or practice before your certification test.

 You can use ICDL as a training centre, a school or college, or for your own staff within your organisation.